OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

       - "(xxxx,xxxx)"
 ```

-In this example, all string value of tag contain 'toto' are replace by the InstitutionName value.
-Otherwise, the tag are removed.
+In this example, all string value of tag contain 'toto' are replaced by the InstitutionName value.
+Otherwise, the tag is removed.

 ```yaml
   - name: "Expression"